 \section{Conclusion}

-We have introduced a \blue{security proof approach} that can {ensure} the {finite-key} security of QKD protocols against {the most general attacks allowed by quantum mechanics (i.e.,} coherent attacks{)} in the presence of general encoding imperfections.
-As \cref{fig:comparison} demonstrates, our analysis achieves significantly higher {secret-key rates} than previous results in the presence of both side channels and qubit flaws, {guaranteeing} the security of practical QKD setups without compromising their performance.
-Moreover, it does not need any characterization of the side channels, other than an upper bound on their overall magnitude. {The techniques we have developed are flexible and may be applicable to many other QKD protocols {(see End Matter and Supplementary Information for some examples)},} {as well as other} information tasks beyond QKD in which information leakage must be addressed.
+We have introduced a security proof approach that can ensure the finite-key security of QKD protocols against the most general attacks allowed by quantum mechanics (i.e., coherent attacks) in the presence of bit-and-basis encoding imperfections.
+As \cref{fig:comparison} demonstrates, our analysis achieves significantly higher secret-key rates than previous results in the presence of both side channels and qubit flaws, guaranteeing the security of practical QKD setups without compromising their performance.
+Moreover, it does not need any characterization of the side channels, other than an upper bound on their overall magnitude.
+Importantly, when applied to the BB84 protocol, the asymptotic performance of our security proof is essentially optimal given its partial characterization assumptions \cite{curras-lorenzoNumericalSecurity2025}.